 Brands can live stream their launch of a new product, website, or special events to engage their interested followers, granting them the privilege to e-join and enjoy those memorable occasions without being physically there.

 These live events include presentations, talks, conferences, press conferences, performances, concerts, tours, and demos.

 4. Backstage pass and behind-the-scenes glimpses

-Sneak peeks into the working environment with real people behind a brand, interviews with them or stories about their life also make brands appear much more human, authentic and approachable to consumers.
+Sneak peeks into the working environment with real people behind a brand, interviews with them, or stories about their life also make brands appear much more human, authentic, and approachable to young people.

 5. The ‘New Retail’ Future of Livestreaming

 Similar to the online-offline New Retail integration happening in the retail industry, live streaming still has enormous potential to become the norm for Chinese e-commerce, bridging together online and offline experiences.

 There has been a visible shift in live streaming from broadcast rooms to offline retail stores, local farms, and apparel factories on Taobao or JD live.

 International brands have a unique opportunity to use cross-border live streaming to bring Chinese consumers to their overseas flagship stores, apparel design studios, or even music festivals such as Coachella in their home country in the future.

 That being said, brands can live broadcast basically everything that may be interesting and informative to their customers.
 Showcasing the beauty of their offline stores and giving customers just a taste of shopping with brands in the real world is an innovative way to enrich the online shopping experience for customers.